GridZone/gridzone-governance/README.md

     npx saddle verify $ETHSCAN_API_KEY -n mainnet $DEPLOYED_ADDRESS GovernorAlpha $TIMELOCK_CONTRACT $ZONE_CONTRACT $GOV_GUARDIAN

 * TIMELOCK_CONTRACT is the address of Timelock contract
-* ZONE_CONTRACT is the address of Zone token contract
+* ZONE_CONTRACT is the address of GridZone token contract
 * GOV_GUARDIAN is the address of governance guardian.
 The guardian can cancel the any not executed proposal.

 ### VoteBox